AirysDark/Retropie-shutdown-sccript/README.md

 1. Press F4 to close EmulationStation
 2. [Download the shutdown script](#download-the-shutdown-script)
-3. Run `sudo sh install.sh retropie`
-4. When prompted enter "Y" to reboot
+3. When prompted enter "Y" to reboot

 ### Download the Shutdown Script